wuic/wuic/samples/README.md

             All the demos have been copied into the '/using-wuic' path to show how to integrate them with WUIC.
             This way, you can see how you can embed uncompressed framework resources and configure a 'production' mode using WUIC.
-Think how it would be useful to disable compression to debug when your application raises an error in a compressed script !
+Think how it would be useful to disable compression to debug when your application raises an error in a compressed script!
             <b>
-                NOTE : work in progress !
-Already integrated the 'collapsible accordion' demo.
-Moreover, only JS could be imported because of the use of @import statement inside CSS files.
-[Imports will be supported later](https://github.com/gdrouet/wuic/issues/30).
+                NOTE : work in progress!
+Already integrated the different 'accordion', 'addClass', 'animate', 'autocomplete', 'button', 'datepicker' demos.
             </b>
         </td>
         <td>